Often I get asked what my favorite Beatles song is. And I usually fire off seven or eight songs.

 That being said, I love lists, and below I’ve listed the Top 40 Beatles songs of all time.
-It wasn’t easy, for the group had about 75 songs that I consider great.
+It wasn’t easy, for the group wrote and recorded 188 songs during their brief career and I consider about 75 of them to be absolutely perfect.
 Of course, you can ask 40 Beatles fans what the best Beatles songs are, and you’ll get 40 different answers.

 40. “I Want to Hold Your Hand” – A true collaboration between John Lennon and Paul McCartney.
 Lennon recalled that it was written on the piano, and after the opening lyrics, “Oh you, got that something…,” Paul hit a minor chord that made Lennon perk up and say “That’s it!”